adlersantos/adlersantos.github.io/_posts/2017-08-20-changing-your-behaviour-not-who-you-are.md

 ---
+layout: post
 title:  On Change vs. Being Who You Are
 date:   2017-08-20
 ---

 One of the things I've more understood lately was the concept of adapting how I behave to the context I was in.
 I'm aware that I've been doing this, but I was also constantly questioning it.

-I've been wondering if I might be betraying myself, or perhaps this is psychologically unhealthy in the long term, to act against my familiar behavioural inclinations.
+I've been wondering if I might be betraying myself, or perhaps this is psychologically unhealthy in the long term, to act against my familiar behavioural inclinations. <!--more-->

 Then I came upon questioning the assumption that behaviour is always associated to who we truly are.
 And it turns out not to be true.